dantasse/nghd_info/README.md

 method that combines them all into one big csv?
 I figure this is better because then if one of them is time-consuming, you don't have to re-create that every time you re-create anything.

+Demographics/ is from pghsnap.com, or http://www.pittsburghpa.gov/dcp/snap/
+Demographic data from the census.